Marriage Counseling: How Couples Can Improve Mental Health Through Therapy

 Many of these approaches are endorsed by the American Association for Marriage and Family Therapy (AAMFT).
 The American Association for Marriage and Family Therapy certifies marriage and family therapists in providing these modalities and others, whether a therapist specializes in in-person or online therapy.
 Below are further descriptions of these methods.

-The Adlerian or individual marriage counseling approach
+The Adlerian approach in marriage counseling for lasting relationships

 The Adlerian model of marriage counseling was devised by Alfred Adler, a pioneer in individual therapy.
 He believed each partner should be treated individually before being treated as a couple.
 With this approach, each person receives treatment separately.
 After individual sessions, the therapist or clinical psychologist can see both clients simultaneously.
 This approach allows the therapist to provide individual and joint support to couples.